ahsieh53632/tyot/README.md

-# TYOT: Throw Yoyr Own Trash!
+# TYOT: Throw Your Own Trash!

 ## Description
 A project designed to prevent Taipei citizens from throwing household garbage into public trash cans